oktaytuncay/Kubernetes/kubernetes.md

 Once all the container in a pod starts, it goes into a `Running` state where it continues to be until the program completes successfully or is terminated.

-Conditions define pods status.
-It is an array of true or false values that tell is the state of the pod.
+Conditions define the pod's status.
+It is an array of true or false values that tell the state of the pod.
 When a pod is scheduled on a node, the `PodScheduled` condition is set to true.
-When the pod is `Initialized`, it's value is set to true.
+When the pod is `Initialized`, its value is set to true.

 We know that a pod has multiple containers.
-When all the containers in the pod are ready, the `ContainersReady` condition is set to True and finally the pod itself is considered to be `Ready`
+When all the containers in the pod are ready, the `ContainersReady` condition is set to True and finally, the pod itself is considered to be `Ready`

 - `PodScheduled` **<span style="color:green">True</span>** or <span style="color:red">False</span>
 - `Initialized` **<span style="color:green">True</span>** or <span style="color:red">False</span>
 - `ContainersReady` **<span style="color:green">True</span>**  or <span style="color:red">False</span>
 - `Ready` **<span style="color:green">True</span>**  or <span style="color:red">False</span>

-If we try to run an instance of an Jenkins server, we'll notice that it takes about 10 to 15 seconds for the server to initialize before a user can access the WebUI.
+If we try to run an instance of a Jenkins server, we'll notice that it takes about 10 to 15 seconds for the server to initialize before a user can access the WebUI.

-Even after the WebUI is initialized, it takes a few seconds for the server to warm-up and be ready to serve users.
+Even after the WebUI is initialized, it takes a few seconds for the server to warm up and be ready to serve users.
 During this wait period, if we look at the state of the pod, it continues to indicate that the pod is ready which is not true.

-So, how does Kubernetes know whether the application inside the container is actually running or not.
+So, how does Kubernetes know whether the application inside the container is actually running or not?
 And why does it matter if the state is reported correctly?

 Let's look at a simple scenario where we create a pod and expose it to external users using a service.
 The service will route traffic to the pod immediately.